 The estate dates back to the second half of 16th century.
 With stylish features (late gothic and renaissance) it is listed in the cultural heritage register of The Republic of Croatia.
 The interior of the villa has restored furniture in baroque style, it is elegant with decorative stone portals and has many 21st Century comforts such as air conditioning, satellite TV and a well equipped kitchen.
-All the bedrooms have Queen or King size beds and there are some beautiful views of the surrouding countryside and mountains.
+All the bedrooms have King or Super-King size beds and there are some beautiful views of the surrouding countryside and mountains.

 For children there is a play area with swings and a slide.

 The property is located 5km east from the historical heart of Dubrovnik and is close to a large, sandy beach.

 Extra services including chefs, masseuse, drivers etc can be arranged by request.

 Weddings & parties may be accepted at this house on request.
 Venue hire fees will apply.
 Please ask us for details.